 Spanish postcard, no. 58.

-Career in High Gear
+Career in high gear

+In 1975 Vittorio Gassman won the Cannes Film Festival award and the Premi David di Donatello (the Italian Oscar) for his portrayal of a sightless captain in Profumo di donna/Scent of a Woman (Dino Risi, 1974).
+The film was later remade in Hollywood as Scent of a Woman (Martin Brest, 1992) with Al Pacino.
 It was a highlight in Gassman’s career, which then continued in high gear through the mid-1980s with such notable films as C'Eravama Tanto Amati/Those Were the Years (Ettore Scola, 1974) with Nino Manfredi, Il Deserto dei Tartari/The Desert of the Tartars (Valerio Zurlini, 1976) with Giuliano Gemma, Caro Papà/Dear Father (Dino Risi, 1979), La terrazzo/The Terrace (Ettore Scola, 1980) with Marcello Mastroianni, and La Famiglia/The Family (Ettore Scola, 1987) with Fanny Ardant and Stefania Sandrelli.

-After 1985, Gassman began to appear less in films, though he did have memorable turns in Mortacci/Death to You (Sergio Citti, 1989 with Malcolm McDowell, the comedy Zio Indegno/The Sleazy Uncle (Franco Brusati, 1989) with Giancarlo Giannini, and the Spanish film El Largo Invierno/The Long Winter of ’39 (Jaime Camino, 1991).
+He worked frequently abroad.
+In the US, he made films like A Wedding (Robert Altman, 1978) and The Nude Bomb (Clive Donner, 1980) with Sylvia Kristel, and in France, he appeared in La Vie est un Roman/Life is a Bed of Roses (Alain Resnais, 1983) with Geraldine Chaplin.
+After 1985, Gassman began to appear less in films though he did have memorable turns in Mortacci/Death to You (Sergio Citti, 1989 with Malcolm McDowell, the comedy Zio Indegno/The Sleazy Uncle (Franco Brusati, 1989) with Giancarlo Giannini, and the Spanish film El Largo Invierno/The Long Winter of ’39 (Jaime Camino, 1991).
 He played a crime lord in the tense Hollywood drama Sleepers (Barry Levinson, 1996) starring Kevin Bacon and Robert De Niro.

-In the theatre, Gassman accepted the challenge of directing Adelchi, one of the less known and more difficult works by Alessandro Manzoni.
+In the theatre, Gassman accepted the challenge of directing 'Adelchi', one of the less-known and more difficult works by Alessandro Manzoni.
 He toured with his Teatro Popolare Itinerante through Italy and performed this production for half a million spectators.
 His other productions included works of most of the famous authors of the 20th century, and the classics of William Shakespeare, Fyodor Dostoyevsky and the Greeks.
 He also founded a theatre school in Florence, which formed many talented actors.

-Gassman had such an interesting, flexible voice and such an outstanding acting talent that he made everything that he read entertaining and intense.
+Gassman had such an interesting, flexible voice and outstanding acting talent that he made everything he read entertaining and intense.
 In the mid-1990s, a satirical show on Italian national television gave him a 2 minutes space named Gassman Lo Legge (Gassman Reads) where he just ‘acted’ a few lines from banal, utterly non-poetic texts, e.g. a telephone bill or the classifieds page in a local newspaper.
 The segment was a success.
+He won the Golden Lion Award for lifetime achievement at the Venice Film Festival in 1996 and Spain’s Prince of Asturias prize in 1997.
+In his later years, he was a victim of depression.
+Vittorio Gassman died of a heart attack in his Roman home in 2000.

-He had been married to three actresses: from 1944 till 1952 to Nora Ricci (with whom he had a daughter, actress Paola Gassman); from 1952 till 1954 to Shelley Winters (mother of his daughter Vittoria); and from 1972 till his death in 2000 to Diletta D'Andrea (with whom he had a son, Jacopo).
-His divorces created a scandal in Roman Catholic Italy of the 1950s, but he did never shy away from some controversy.
+Vittorio Gassman had been married to three actresses: from 1944 to 1952 to Nora Ricci (with whom he had a daughter, actress Paola Gassman); from 1952 to 1954 to Shelley Winters (mother of his daughter Vittoria), and from 1972 till his death in 2000 to Diletta D'Andrea (with whom he had a son, Jacopo).
+His divorces created scandals in Roman Catholic Italy in the 1950s, but he never shied away from some controversy.
 From a relationship with actress Juliette Mayniel a son, actor Alessandro Gassman (1965), was born.
+In his last film, the Mafia comedy La Bomba/The Bomb (Giulio Base, 1999), Vittorio Gassman appeared with his son Alessandro Gassman and his ex-wife Shelley Winters, whose last film this was too.

 Trailer for I soliti ignoti/Big Deal on Madonna Street (1958).
 Source: DiFilm (YouTube).